 Why Carve a Nation into “Nowhere”? - Mount Rushmore and Granite

-1. A national symbol cut into a barren place
+1. A national symbol carved into granite

 On-site method: “If it doesn’t exist, build it.”
-That spirit—more audacity than ornament—recast a quiet hillside into a stage for a nation.

 3. Granite choice and carving techniques

-Item | Rushmore Granite | Representative Japanese Granites |
+| Item | Rushmore Granite | Representative Japanese Granites |

-Main minerals | Quartz, feldspar, biotite | Quartz, feldspar, biotite |
+| Main minerals | Quartz, feldspar, biotite | Quartz, feldspar, biotite |

-Color / texture | White to light gray, rather coarse-grained | Gray to bluish-gray, often fine-grained |
+| Color / texture | White to light gray, often coarse-grained | Gray to bluish-gray, frequently fine-grained (varies by quarry) |

-Mohs hardness | ~6–7 | ~6–7 |
+| Mohs hardness | ~6–7 | ~6–7 |

-Durability | Very high; resists weathering | High; used for tombstones and lanterns |
+| Durability | Very high; resists weathering | High; widely used for durable stonework (monuments, lanterns, markers) |

 4. People, funding, and the build story